 Some avoid eating meat due to health reasons or because they do not have any desire for it, but they do believe meat to be pure and Ḥalāl.

 In this case, one should minimise their intake of meat, but not avoid it altogether.

 This is so that the Sunnah of eating meat on ʿEid al-Aḍḥa, at an ʿAqīqah, or on other such occasions can be acted upon.

 “I don’t trust it”

-Some are overly cautious and do not trust the meat today to be slaughtered in a purely Islamic manner, so they completely avoid meat altogether in order to be on the safe side.
+Some are overly cautious and do not trust today’s meat to be slaughtered in a purely Islamic manner, so they completely avoid meat altogether, in order to be on the safe side.

 The jurists have said that this ḥadīth proves that the actions of people are ordinarily considered to be correct and appropriate, while deviation or error must be proven.

 Perhaps some Muslims believe that excessive meat intake contributes towards health problems or other issues, while still appreciating the importance of Islamic symbols of sacrifice and the lawfulness of meat.

 These are certainly discussions that should be held, and wherever there is some sort of harm, solutions should be provided while still encouraging the spread of the Sunnah.

 For instance, it is true that the meat industry dominant in the Western world is rife with all types of harms, due to the prioritisation of un-Islamic values of putting profit before animal welfare.
 It is also true that global capitalism and imperialism has caused this to creep into the rest of the world as well.
 As a result, there is a serious conversation that needs to be had concerning the harms to both people and animals from excessive consumption of meat.